feed4love/basic_bank/README.md

 • bank.basic.ASSUMPTION_CHECK_CREDIT_FOR_TRANSACTIONS set to true then the service will check if the account iban has enough credit to support the operation.
 Set by default to TRUE.

-• bank.basic.DEBUG_DATA_ON_RESPONSES if set to true the service will include debug information in the json, by default false.
+• bank.basic.DEBUG_DATA_ON_RESPONSES if set to true the service will add several debug information at the json response.
+Currently included at the StatusResponseDTO to track the constraint applied to calculate the status.
+By default set to FALSE.

-• bank.basic.DEBUG_API_METHODS if set to true the service will accept debuging api calls.
+• bank.basic.DEBUG_API_METHODS if set to true the service will accept debuging api calls to the endpoints /api/transaction/all and /api/transaction/reference/.
+By default set to FALSE.

 Default configuration: